BGI-Qingdao/SLR-superscaffolder/src/main/README.md

 Determine the order between seed contigs as:

-* Construct the co-barcoding correlation graph
+* Construct the co-barcoding correlation graph.
 * Simplify the graph by iteratively deleting the junctions in the Minimum-Spanning-Tree of the graph without tips.
 * Print the branches of the Minimum-Spanning-Tree of the simplified co-barcoding correlation graph as ordered chain of contigs.